 Who we are

-We deliver accessible trauma-informed mental health & psychosocial support services to Ukrainians affected by the war through multifaceted, holistic, and creative approaches.
+We offer accessible mental health & psychosocial support services to Ukrainians affected by the war, through trauma-informed, holistic, & creative approaches.

 Our vision is to restore dignity, belonging, & well-being to the soul of Ukraine.

 We offer a wide array of support services spanning from support groups, supervision, mentorship, training, workshops, and self-help materials.